textpattern/textpattern.github.io/tags/tag-basics/parsing-tag-attributes.md

 Suppose you wanted to use this as an attribute value:

 bc.
-Eeward for "good" behaviour
+Reward for "good" behaviour

 *Incorrect*: